NC State Extension Publications

 Distance

-When a food source is very close to the hive (i.e., less than 50 meters away), a forager performs a round dance (Figure 2).
+When a food source is very close to the hive (less than 50 meters away), a forager performs a round dance (Figure 2).
 She does so by running around in narrow circles, suddenly reversing direction to her original course.
 She may repeat the dance several times at the same location or move to another location to repeat the dance.
 After the round dance has ended, she often distributes food to the bees following her.
 A round dance, therefore, communicates distance (“close to the hive”), but no direction.

 Direction

-While the representation of distance in the waggle dance is relatively straight-forward, the method of communicating direction is more complicated and abstract.
+While the representation of distance in the waggle dance is relatively straightforward, the method of communicating direction is more complicated and abstract.
 The orientation of the dancing bee during the straight portion of her waggle dance indicates the location of the food source relative to the sun.
 The angle that the bee adopts, relative to vertical, represents the angle to the flowers relative to the direction of the sun outside of the hive.
 In other words, the dancing bee transposes the solar angle into the gravitational angle.
-The figure below gives three examples.
-A forager recruiting to a food source in the same direction as the sun will perform a dance with the waggle run portion directly up on the comb.
+Figure 4 shows three examples.
+A forager recruiting to a food source in the same direction as the sun will perform a dance with the waggle run portion directly upon the comb.
+Conversely, if the food source is located directly away from the sun, the straight run would be directed vertically down.
+If the food source is 60 degrees to the left of the sun, the waggle run would be 60 degrees to the left of vertical.

 The sun's position is also a function of one's geographic location and the time of year.
 The sun will always move from east to west over the course of the day.
 However, above the Tropic of Cancer, the sun will always be in the south, whereas below the Tropic of Capricorn, the sun will always be in the north.
 Within the tropics, the sun can pass to the south or to the north, depending on the time of year.

-In summary, in order to translate the direction information contained in the honey bee dance, one must know the angle of the waggle run (with respect to gravity) and the compass direction of the sun (which depends on location, date, and time of day).
+In summary, to translate the direction information contained in the honey bee dance, one must know the angle of the waggle run (with respect to gravity) and the compass direction of the sun (which depends on location, date, and time of day).

-Round and Waggle Dance
+Illustration showing direction of Round and Waggle Dances

 Figure 2.
 Round and waggle dance.